the-overdriven/mw-enhanced/README.md

 - doesn't mention any shaders and mesh/texture replacers for purely aesthethic experience, there will be a separate repository for that
 - doesn't mention any content and overhaul mods

-Think of it rather as "Morrowind power user FAQ"
+Most importantly, it provides *options* in an effort to avoid being overly opinionated.
+Think of it rather as "Morrowind power user FAQ".

 [Open](https://github.dev/the-overdriven/mw-enhanced/blob/main/README.md) this .md file in a side-by-side editor.